 There are currently some 2.4 million refugees across the African continent, comprising roughly 20 percent of the global refugee population.
-This represents a significant reduction in the African refugee population in recent years, and in 2010, progress toward resolution of outstanding issues concerning major refugee populations in Africa continues.
-UN-organized repatriations were underway for refugees from Sudan, Burundi, the DRC, and Mauritania in 2009.
-Organized repatriations to Liberia and Angola were largely completed in 2007, as was Mauritania's in 2009; efforts continue to integrate locally residual refugee populations before the cessation clause of the Refugee Convention is invoked.
+This represents a significant reduction in the African refugee population over the past decade and continued progress in 2011 toward resolution of outstanding issues concerning major refugee populations in Africa continues.
+UN-organized repatriations were still underway for refugees from Sudan, Burundi, and the DRC.
+Organized repatriations to Rwanda, Liberia, Angola, and Mauritania were largely completed between 2007 and 2010.
+UNHCR plans to invoke the cessation clause for refugees from Angola, Burundi, Liberia, and Rwanda by December 2011, and efforts continue to locally integrate residual refugee populations who do not wish to return.